-- 6.18 Existing residential dwellings may have generous, sufficient or inadequate parking.
-Proposed alterations to existing parking arrangements on an individual dwelling will be informed by the principles of good design as applied to the application site, and the parking standards. - A development proposal for an extension occupying an area formerly providing usable parking space, where this reduces the number of parking spaces below the standard, would need additional space in lieu provided.
-However, where this additional space would be harmful to character and appearance of the area, for instance where all soft landscaping were lost or the frontage became dominated by hardstanding, the Council will need to carefully consider whether the proposed development is acceptable and may lead to the refusal of the application.

-Where the existing character of the area involves parking on-street, it will be appropriate to maintain this, as the alteration of front gardens piecemeal to accommodate vehicles leads to difficulties for the remaining vehicles attempting to use the constricted room remaining on the street between the new access points, and the loss of front gardens and their features is likely to cause harm to the character of the area.
+- 6.17 Existing residential dwellings may have generous, sufficient or inadequate parking.
+Proposed alterations to existing parking arrangements on an individual dwelling will be informed by the principles of good design as applied to the application site, and the parking standards. - 6.18 A development proposal for an extension occupying an area that was formerly providing usable parking space, where this reduces the number of parking spaces below the standard, would need additional parking spaces in lieu to be provided.
+However, where this additional space would be harmful to the character and appearance of the area, for instance where all soft landscaping were lost or the frontage became dominated by hard standing, the Council will need to carefully consider whether the proposed development is acceptable and may lead to the refusal of the application. - Where the existing character of the area involves parking on-street, it will be appropriate to maintain this, as the alteration of front gardens piecemeal to accommodate vehicles leads to difficulties for the remaining vehicles attempting to use the constricted room remaining on the street between the new access points, and the loss of front gardens and their features is likely to cause harm to the character of the area.